 Finding that perfect makeup takes time, but what if that product that’s ideal for you doesn’t exist yet?
 If you’re creative, have a great idea for quality makeup products, and also have an entrepreneurial spirit, then starting a makeup line of your own could be an exciting and rewarding career move.
 It won’t be easy – this industry is competitive – but new and unique ideas that meet an existing need in the industry could be well-received.
-If you’re considering starting a makeup line, read on to find out more about what’s involved in this journey.
+If you’re considering starting your own makeup line, read on to find out more about what’s involved in this journey.

 Makeup lines deliver specialized products to consumers.
-A makeup line might focus on one element of the cosmetics industry, like skincare, while other lines might encompass a wide array of makeup options including eyeshadow, lipstick, concealer, and more.
-Most makeup lines are sold in a variety of stores, including pharmacies and big box retailers, but online sales do make up a portion of the industry, too.
+A makeup line might focus on one element of the cosmetics industry, like skincare, while other lines might encompass a wide array of makeup options, including eyeshadow, lipstick, concealer, and more.
+Most makeup lines are sold in a variety of stores, including pharmacies and big-box retailers, but online sales do make up a portion of the industry, too.

 According to IBIS World, the United States cosmetic and beauty product manufacturing industry experienced a 3.6% decline in profits from 2015 to 2020.
 That decline was partially due to an increase in competition, but the COVID-19 pandemic also led to a 7.4% decline in just 2020.
 As of 2020, the industry reached a market size of $43.1 million.
 A total of 3,878 businesses employed 51,291 staff.

-The good news is that the industry is expected to grow from 2020 to 2025.
+The good news is that the beauty industry is expected to grow from 2020 to 2025.
 Improving consumer confidence and an increase in disposable income and consumer spending should drive that growth.
 Some industry components, like skin moisturizers and deodorants, are considered to be essential items, so their sales should be unaffected by the pandemic.

 While online sales may not have taken off yet, Common Thread Collective predicts that online sales could account for 48% of all cosmetics sales by 2023.
 This is encouraging for smaller makeup manufacturers, particularly because L’Oreal, Unilever, Procter & Gamble, and Estee Lauder Companies accounted for 81.7% of worldwide cosmetics sales in 2019.